sean-capper/chatter/README.md

 ### Features
-* Allows user to create temporary usernames
+* Allows user to create accounts
 * Allows users to communicate in real time

+### TO-DO
+* Populate chatlog with previous messages stored in MySQL DB
+* Add CSS to make the site more visually appealing
+* Other stuff?